PoliticalGraveyard.com

 Will, Clayton E. — of Wyoming County, N.Y.
 Democrat.
 Candidate for New York state assembly from Wyoming County, 1920.
 Burial location unknown.

 Will, Conrad — of Jackson County, Ill.
-Delegate to Illinois state constitutional convention Jackson County, 1818.
+Delegate to Illinois state constitutional convention from Jackson County, 1818.
 Burial location unknown.

 Will County, Ill. is named for him.

 Will, Everett — of Moscow, Latah County, Idaho.
 Mayor of Moscow, Idaho, 1954-57.
-Still living as of 1957.
+Presumed deceased.
+Burial location unknown.

 Will, F. J. — of Eagle Grove, Wright County, Iowa.
 Republican.
 Alternate delegate to Republican National Convention from Iowa, 1896, 1900.
 Burial location unknown.